18 Conservation of Momentum: Momentum Equation

 What are the units of momentum?

 noting that the units inside the parenthesis represent a force.
-Therefore, in the SI system, then the units of momentum will be kg m s^{1}, which is also equivalent to a Newton-second, i.e., N s.
-In the USC system, the units of momentum will be slug ft s^{1}, which is also equivalent to a pound-second, i.e., lb s.
+Therefore, in the SI system, the units of the translational momentum of a fluid will be kg m s^{-1}, which is also equivalent to a Newton-second, i.e., N s.
+In the USC system, the units of momentum will be slug ft s^{-1}, which is also equivalent to a pound-second, i.e., lb s.

 Simplifications to the Momentum Equation